Additive and geometric transversality of fractal sets in the integers: Open directions

 \subsection{Difference sets}

 For closed subsets $X,Y\subseteq[0,1]$, working with the difference set $X-Y$ is no harder than working with the sumset $X+Y$.
 In particular, proving that

-in \cref{thm_HS_localentropy} requires no additional work.
+in \cref{eqn_in_thm_HS_localentropy} requires no additional work.
 The story changes in the setting of the non-negative integers, where difference sets are much more cumbersome to handle, ultimately because the fibers of the map $(a,b) \mapsto a-b$ are not compact.
-This is why our main results in the integer setting only deal with sumsets $\lambda A + \eta B$ with $\lambda$ and $\eta$ both positive.
-This naturally leads us to the following question.
+This observation explains why our main results in the integer setting only deal with sumsets $\lambda A + \eta B$ with $\lambda$ and $\eta$ both positive, and it naturally leads us to the following question.

 \begin{question} Let $r$ and $s$ be multiplicatively independent positive integers, and let $A, B \subseteq \Nz$ be $\times r$- and $\times s$-invariant, respectively.
 Is it true that

 \end{question}